MoamenHossam/feedback_api/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

+* Rails version 5.2

 * System dependencies

 * Configuration

-* Database creation
+* Database creation #mysql database "feedbacks"

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* there an issue using memory caching in rails 5.2, the cache_key is no longer consisting of the object id + updated_at, the cache_key now consist of just the object name + id ex: "feedback/15" so the memory caching not working quite right.

-* ...
+* sidekiq, Elasticsearch included.